 Body Contouring & Plastic Surgery for removal of excess skin after Bariatric Surgery or other forms of Weight Loss.

-Body Lift Surgery by our top Melbourne or Sydney Plastic Surgeons can reshape your body and restore normal body contours after massive weight loss or gastric band surgery.
+Body Lift Surgery by our top Melbourne or Sydney Plastic Surgeons can reshape your body and restore normal body contours after significant weight loss or gastric band surgery.

 Our Clinic is highly experienced at post-gastric surgery body contouring for redundant skin removal, belt lipectomy surgery, tummy tuck, thigh lift or arm reduction procedures.